 The revenue trend for the Municipality for the past three years consist mainly of income derived from services, rates and government grants.
 The revenue from own sources, rates and services represents 82 % of the total operational income.
 During the past financial year the Council took up external loans to the value of R 6.
 750 million for the construction of capital infrastructure to enhance the delivery of services.
 Government grants received represent 18 % of revenue.
-This money was also spent on infrastructure improvement to ensure that all residents have access to the full complement of Council's services.
+The loans and grants were also spent on infrastructure improvement to ensure that all residents have access to the full complement of Council's services.
 During this financial year we realized a debtor's collection rate of 94, 81 %.
 Although this is still higher than the current norm in Local Government, we will make a concerted effort in the next financial year and set our targets at 97%.
+The National Treasury norm for debt collection is 95 %.

 Bergrivier Municipality is blessed with a skilled and loyal work force and we had only one change during this financial year in our Top Management.
 We appointed a new Chief Financial Officer, Mr Gerard Goliath after the retirement of Mr Kobus van Niekerk, who served Bergrivier Municipality for 22 years.
 The Directors of Bergrivier have permanent employment contracts and that supports stability and attracts better skills and experience.
 The Council values continuity and will ensure stability in the administration for the next term.
-The contract of the Municipal Manager were extended for another 5 years until 2022.
+The contract of the Municipal Manager was extended for another 5 years until 2022.